 Virginia Satir illustrated change as triggering a whole gamut of emotions, through the Growth Model ‘Change Curve’; or as some have described it, the rollercoaster of change!
 Satir has been cited as the ‘mother of family therapy’ and produced this model to demonstrate how family members will each experience the changes that must be made for the family to stay together.

-This model forms part of Satir’s Transformational Systemic Therapy (STST) and considers change from a people-based perspective, with the aim of transitioning people through the expected stages towards change and growth, as shown here:
+This model forms part of Satir’s Transformational Systemic Therapy (STST) and considers change from a people-based perspective, with the aim of transitioning people through the expected stages towards change and growth.